veve90/HumanTalk/README.md

+# HumanTalk
+This repository was used during one human talk

 # Installation details
 * Check the installation repositories for the installed version of ELK and for the tutorial for installation
 * Configurations: